pajeronda/ai_code_task/README.md

 ### 4. AI Agnostic
 This card doesn't care which AI you use.
 It sits on top of Home Assistant's AI TASK platform.
-*   **Works with Everything:** OpenAI, Google Gemini, Anthropic, or local LLMs (via Ollama/LocalAI).
+*   **Works with Everything:** Grok xAI, OpenAI, Google Gemini, Anthropic, or local LLMs (via Ollama/LocalAI).
 If it's configured in Home Assistant, it works here.
 *   **Switch on the Fly:** You can switch providers instantly from the dropdown menu to compare responses.

 ---